YottaDB/YDBDoc/GTMAdminOps/encryption.rst

       Enter Password:
       $

-2. Create a one line YottaDB/GT.M program as follows:
+2. Create a one line YottaDB program as follows:

    .. parsed-literal::
       zcmd ZSYstem $ZCMdline Quit